-Ever since people discovered that CPF is really a great way to build up their retirement funds through its attractive interest rates, there has been a upward trend to top-up CPF accounts.
-Unlike when people used to rush to withdraw their CPF at 55, the trend now is not to withdraw but to top up, and to delay payout age.
+Since people discovered that CPF is a great way to build up their retirement funds through its attractive interest rates, there has been nan upward trend to top-up CPF accounts.
+Unlike when people used to rush to withdraw their CPF at 55, the movement is not to start but to top up and delay the payout age.
 This trend looks set to continue, going by what was seen in the past few years.

-Last year (2020). a total of 106,700 individuals topped up their own CPF.
-That’s an increase of more than 40% compared to the previous year.
+Last year (2020). a total of 106,700 individuals topped up their CPF.
+That’s a more than 40% increase compared to the previous year.
 More members are also topping up the CPF accounts of their spouses, parents and parents-in-law.
-The top-up to retirement accounts went up by almost one billion dollars in 2020, compared to 2019.
+The top-up to retirement accounts went up by almost one billion dollars in 2020 compared to 2019.

 Interest rates!
 The draw of CPF!

 To enhance the retirement savings of Singaporeans, the Government pays an extra 1% interest on the first $60,000 of your combined balances (capped at $20,000 for Ordinary Accounts (OA)).
 This was implemented in 2008.

 If you’re a self-employed person, it’s time to avail yourself to the benefits of CPF.
 It’s never too early to start to build up your retirement fund.
 The earlier you start, the more you gain from the compounding interest rates.
 There are no hard and fast rules.
 You can choose to make a one lump sum contribution yearly or several smaller contributions at various times to enjoy the compound interest rates.
 And tax relief.

 Another benefit of voluntary contributions is the tax relief on your voluntary contributions.
 You enjoy tax relief for up to $7,000 cash top-up to your CPF accounts.

 Double your money through dollar-for-dollar Matched Retirement Savings Scheme (MRSS)